 1. Cloth or disposable nappies?

 It’s a question that most mums ask - should I use cloth nappies or disposable?
-Although it’s well known that cloth nappies are cheaper and better for the environment than disposable ones, they’re nowhere near as time efficient.
+Although it’s well known that reusable nappies are cheaper and better for the environment than disposable ones, they’re nowhere near as time efficient.
 However, disposable nappies are now becoming more biodegradable.

 In this case study, we found 85% of mums opted to use disposable nappies for their newborn, while 15% went for cloth.